JPLeoRX/omoide-cache/README.md

 ```

 # Known bugs
-* You need to use the decorator with parentheses all the time, even when you don't specify any arguments, so use `@simplecache()`, but not `@simplecache`.
+* You need to use the decorator with parentheses all the time, even when you don't specify any arguments, so use `@omoide_cache()`, but not `@omoide_cache`.
 I honestly have no fucking idea why there's this weird behaviour in decorators, will do my best to fix it in future updates.

 # Links
 In case you’d like to check my other work or contact me: